 Like almost everyone who has made a name for themselves in blackjack, Geoff is a competent mathematician, going from a promising maths student at school to earning a degree in mathematics from the University of Leicester.

-He topped up his education with a post grad in education before going into teaching for 5 years.
+He topped up his studies with a post grad in education before going into teaching for 5 years.
 He enjoyed the job but didn’t enjoy the pay packet, so he dipped his toe in the world of sales where he liked the pay packet but hated the job.

 This led him back to teaching part time, but in an effort to top up his salary Geoff turned to gambling.
 This was the beginning of a very exciting new chapter for Mr Hall.